 I lecture on the annual EPSRC Summer School on Computer Vision, which I dreamt up in the early 1990s with Bernard Buxton and ran for a number of years.
 I have also organised a student papers conference for the BMVA, in which papers are written, presented and reviewed by research students.

 I have held almost all positions of responsibility within my School, including spells in charge of all postgraduate degrees; research student admissions and progress monitoring; postgraduate development; departmental facilities; and all courses in the areas of software and computer networks.
-I've also been involved in a number of University-wide committees, and have attended the University's "leadership" course usually reserved for heads of departments.
+In the dim and distant past, I supervised the creation of the University's first website.
+I've also been involved in a number of University-wide committees, and have attended all of the institution's "leadership" courses.

 I enjoy star-gazing, and have a few friends who share the passion for amateur astronomy.
 I have access to a number of telescopes, including a Meade ETX-125PE and Meade Lightbridge with a whopping 16-inch mirror.
 If you haven't seen the moons of Jupiter or the rings of Saturn with your own eyes or looked at the star-forming regions in the Orion nebula, you're really missing out.
 (My favourite Messier object?
 M3, in Canes Venatici — think of a stellar ferrero rocher!)
+I also have a solar telescope, a Coronado PST, which set up in the middle of the campus on warm, sunny days and invite people to take a look through.
 I occasionally drag these telescopes around schools, trying to interest people in the joys of studying science subjects — do feel free to get in touch if you'd like me to visit.
 I have the requisite CRB checks and am a STEM ambassador.

 I'm a radio amateur, M0PDF (my wife, Christine, is M0PDE), and registered instructor with RSGB.
 I'm one of the people who runs EARS, the Essex Amateur Radio Society, and run courses to introduce people to the pastime.